 Duluth Superior Transportation Association - Dr. Stewart is a member and has made presentations at the organization.
 Students regularly attend functions of this organization.

 Propeller Club of Superior Duluth - Students and Dr. Stewart, who is a member, attend meetings of this longstanding organization dedicated to improving maritime commerce.
 Presentations have been made to this organization.

-Institute of Supply Management (Lake Superior Chapter) - Dr. Stewart is an educator member and has made presentations at the organization.
+Institute for Operations Research and the Management Science (Informs) - Institute of Supply Management (Lake Superior Chapter) - Dr. Stewart is an educator member and has made presentations at the organization.
 Students regularly attend functions of this organization and have hosted a roundtable on current issues.